Summary

 Information for your child’s needs

 Information needs to suit your child's level of understanding.
 For example, children with a moderate or severe cognitive disability may need more basic information (and in picture format) than children with a mild cognitive disability.
-This could include information about the biological differences between male and female bodies, what kind of touch is appropriate or inappropriate, and how to behave in different social situations.
+This could include information about the biological differences between bodies, what kind of touch is appropriate or inappropriate, and how to behave in different social situations.

 Preparing for sex education with children

-Suggestions for parents include:
+Suggestions for parents and carers include:

 - Make sure you have all the information you need and check any details that you are not sure about.